-The bracelet style that is most associated with the Day-Date watch is (of course) the President bracelet, characterized by a three-link configuration where the links are semicircular in shape.
+The bracelet style that is most associated with the Rolex Day-Date is (of course) the President bracelet, characterized by a three-link configuration where the links are semicircular in shape.
 Except for a few precious metal Lady-Datejust models, the President bracelet is exclusively available within the Day-Date collection.
-However, Rolex has also fitted the Day-Date watch with a few other bracelet styles over the years including leather straps, Oyster bracelets, and Pearlmaster bracelets.
+The President bracelet has become so connected to the Day-Date collection, that although not all Rolex President watches are considered Day-Date models, the Day-Date collection as a whole is known throughout the world simply as the Rolex President.

 The term "quickset" refers to how the calendar windows are set.
-With non-quickset Day-Date watches, setting the day and date required the wearer to continuously turn the hour and minute hands until the correct information appeared in the two windows.
-With single quickset Day-Date watches, introduced in 1977, the date is set independently from the timekeeping hands but the day window is still coupled to the hands.
+With non-quickset watches, setting the day and date required the wearer to continuously turn the hour and minute hands until the correct information appeared in the two windows.
+With single quickset watches, introduced in 1977, the date is set independently from the timekeeping hands but the day window is still coupled to the hands.
 Finally, the double quickset Day-Date watches, introduced in 1988, offer optimal convenience since both the day and the date windows are set independently from the center hands.

 In 2015, Rolex announced a new generation day-date caliber in the form of the perpetual Caliber 3255 movement.
 With 14 patents to its name, the COSC-Certified Caliber 3255 is entirely manufactured by Rolex and features technical improvements in reliability, precision, and durability.
 Furthermore, thanks to the new barrel architecture and new Chronergy escapement, Rolex has optimized the efficiency of the high-precision movement whereby the power reserve has now increased to 70 hours (compared to the previous 48-hour power reserve).